Calamagrostis

 Many species of Calamagrostis are morphologically similar, but they generally occur in distinct habitats, and they have unique geographical distributions.
 Given the subtle distinctions between many closely related taxa, there are several species complexes that could benefit from additional systematic study.
 Even the generic boundaries of the genus are controversial.
-For example, species in the genus Deyeuxia, distributed largely in the southern hemisphere are morphologically very similar to species of Calamagrostis.
+For example, species in the genus Deyeuxia (named after French chemist Nicolas Deyeux), distributed largely in the southern hemisphere are morphologically very similar to species of Calamagrostis.
 It may be appropriate to recognize all of these species in a single genus, but this will require detailed scientific study of DNA of species from around the world.

 Some Calamagrostis can be very decorative, and are widely cultivated largely in northern temperate zones.
 The species Calamagrostis brachytricha and the cultivar Calamagrostis × acutiflora 'Karl Foerster' are recipients of the Royal Horticultural Society's Award of Garden Merit.

 The word "Calamagrostis" is derived from the Greek word kalamos (reed) and agrostis (a kind of grass).